Browse millions of items from libraries, archives and museums through one portal.

 SSOAR collects electronic full texts from the domain of the Social Sciences and makes these texts available according to the Berlin Declaration on Open Access to Scientific Knowledge.

-The domain of a website (the postscript at the end of a web address) can be a good indicator of the the website's authority and accuracy.
+The domain suffix of a website (the postscript at the end of a web address) can be a good indicator of the the website's authority and accuracy.

 View lists of books in the public domain without copyright restrictions.